Houldsworth Working Men's Club

-Houldsworth Working Men's Club is a club in Reddish, an area of Stockport, Greater Manchester, England.
-Designed by Abraham Henthorn Stott for the local mill-owner William Houldsworth and completed in 1874, it is still used as a working men's club today.
-An important local structure, it was designated a Grade II* listed building in 1973.
+Houldsworth Working Men's Club is a Grade II* listed club on Leamington Road in Reddish, an area of the Metropolitan Borough of Stockport within Greater Manchester, England.
+Designed in a Gothic style by Abraham Henthorn Stott for the mill-owner William Houldsworth and completed in 1874, it remains in use as a working men's club.
+Stott had earlier designed Houldsworth Mill for him in 1865, and is also believed to have designed the model estate of terraced workers' housing beside the mill.
+The club is locally known as the Big Club, and in summer the green to the rear is used for crown green bowls.